Ask An Advisor (F.A.Q.)

 What is the difference between a “drop” and “withdrawal”?

 Courses dropped before the posted deadline for the semester/session (usually within the first two weeks of the semester) will result in 100% tuition refund and the course(s) will not appear on the student’s official transcript.
+For exact deadline dates, please check the class schedule each semester.

 A student may withdraw from a course according to the following schedule: